 Anyone purchasing an ‘additional’ residential property will be charged a 3% surcharge on each of the threshold bands.

 If you are buying your first home and the purchase price is over £500,000, there will be no SDLT up to £425,000 and 5% on the portion £425,001 to £625,000.
 If the price is over £625,000 you cannot claim the relief.

 If you are a landlord, buying to let, you will have to pay SDLT if the income from a short term property let (up to seven years), residential tenancy or lease is above the threshold.

-If you’re not present in the UK for at least 183 days (6 months) during the 12 months before your purchase you are ‘not a UK resident’ for the purposes of SDLT you’ll usually pay a 2% surcharge if you’re buying a residential property in England or Northern Ireland on or after 1 April 2021.
+If you’re not present in the UK for at least 183 days (6 months) during the 12 months before your purchase you are ‘not a UK resident’ for the purposes of SDLT you’ll usually pay a 2% surcharge if you’re buying a residential property in England or Northern Ireland.

 How is Stamp Duty Calculated?

 This calculator can be used for property purchases that are:

 - replacing main residence

 - freehold or leasehold